dsernst/heaps-permute/readme.md

 ### permute.callback(array, cb)

 This method invokes `cb` each time a unique permutation is found.
-The callback will be passed just one argument: the new permutation.
+The new permutation will be the only argument to the callback.

 ```js
 permute.callback([1, 2, 3], console.log);